MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EOPProtectionPolicyRule.md

 ### -Enabled
 The Enabled parameter specifies whether the rule is enabled.
 Valid values are:

 - $true: The rule is enabled.
+The State value of the rule is Enabled.
 This is the default value.
 - $false: The rule is disabled.
+The State value of the rule is Disabled.

+After you create the rule, you turn on or turn off the preset security policy using one of the following commands:

+- Turn off: Disable-EOPProtectionPolicyRule.
+- Turn on: Enable-EOPProtectionPolicyRule.

 ```yaml
 Type: Boolean